 Let’s face it.
 There’s lots of folks that want to take advantage of you!
 The Canadian Association of Movers can’t reiterate enough how critical it is to have a written estimate is to ensure that you aren’t scammed by the company you hired to do your move.
-Here’s some great information from Ontario’s Ministry of Government and Consumer Services on the importance of written estimates.
+Here’s some great information from Ontario’s Ministry of Public and Business Service Delivery on the importance of written estimates.
 While generalized, most of it relates to a moving estimate and we encourage you to follow these suggestions.

 ESTIMATES - What you need to know

-Information courtesy of Ontario’s Ministry of Government and Consumer Services.
+Information courtesy of Ontario’s Ministry of Public and Business Service Delivery.

 Has someone who did work for you ever: